AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ### Transparency

 All add-on developers must be transparent about their pricing and monetization methods.
-This includes being honest about the price, and any recurring fees or additional costs.
+This includes being honest about the price, recurring fees, or additional costs.

 Users must be able to:

-- Locate clear instructions on how to request a refund (please place a refund policy on your site).
+- Locate clear instructions on requesting refund (please place a refund policy on your site).
 - Find a way to cancel any recurring payments, including subscriptions.
-Manage their payments and update their payment method
+- Manage update their payment methods.
 - Clearly see how much an add-on will cost them, with no hidden fees or surprise charges.

 ### Support